 Consider some of the following scenarios:

-All of these are classic signs of a high maintenance parent, who typically are partnered with a passive parent who is frequently absent or non-protective.
+All of these are classic signs of a high maintenance parent, and one who typically partnered with a passive spouse who may be emotionally/physically absent and non-confrontational.
 To say it can be both overwhelming and frustrating to be in relationship with a high maintenance parent would be an understatement.
 Many times, parents form these behaviors because they are incapable of letting go of control and appropriately engaging with you as an adult.
 That often leads to a lack of trust and respect in the relationship that may result in you doubting yourself and/or feeling inadequate.

 Setting boundaries won’t be easy but remind yourself that your intention is to impress on your parent that you’re an adult now, and you deserve to be treated with the same considerations and respect as other adults.
 That translates into; my parent doesn’t have the right to diminish me, command my attention, or violate my privacy, and that I will no longer tolerate personal boundary violations from him/her.
-No matter the outcome in your efforts to communicate your now defined limits with your parent, know that you have made a genuine gesture of good will, to the best of your ability, and will refuse to engage in negative discourse.
+No matter the outcome in your efforts to communicate your now defined limits with your parent, know that you have made a genuine gesture of good will in resolving the conflict, to the best of your ability, and will not back down or engage in negative discourse.
 Commit to respecting and honoring yourself from this point forward.

 Accepting the responsibility of becoming a parent redefines our self-image and becomes an intricate part of our identity.
 If you’re a parent, you might be able to understand where your own parents’ heart is…desiring more time with their adult child and cherishing those moments when you were young and needed them.
 But you are an adult now and that fact must be reaffirmed with a high maintenance parent at every interaction.
 Appropriate interactions with a parent should not make one feel unlovable or inadequate, or as though you are incapable of managing your life: but rather, an expression of mutual respect, interchanges of kindness, and supportive behavior.
 In truth, you are uniquely different from your parent, and very capable of having a kind and loving adult child/parent connection especially during a difficult conversation or confrontation, however, it takes two to accomplish this.
 Your role in this dialogue is to model appropriate behavior that is positive and affirming, but also firmly rooted in respecting yourself with the goal of evolvement from an unhealthy adult child/parent dynamic that has kept you bound to obligations that no longer serve the relationship.